ym2151-tone-editor

 - JSON data with many lines.

-- Cannot include multiple tone variations in a single file.
+- Cannot store multiple tone variations in one file.

-- Maintaining this as-is on GitHub for General MIDI is not very practical.
+- Maintaining this directly for General MIDI on GitHub is not very realistic.

-- It will continue to be used for server transmission.
-However, for tone management, a more suitable format is needed.
+- Will continue to be used for server transmission.
+However, there’s a feeling that a more appropriate format is needed for tone management.

 Proposed Solution